-- Applications are due on Friday, March 24, 2023 by 5PM. - Awards will be announced by Friday, May 12, 2023 - The funding period for each award will be from June 1, 2023, through May 31, 2024. - All funds must be expended by May 31, 2024, unless an extension is granted. - Final reports for each funded project will be due on July 31, 2024. - Manuscripts and presentations from research supported through this award should acknowledge the Clinical and Translational Science Award (CTSA) which funds ITMAT and the CEAR Core. - All grantees are required to present research results at the close of the project period at a symposium or other related event that includes public health faculty, fellows, students, community partners and other relevant stakeholders.
+- Application deadline is extended to Friday, April 7, 2023 by 5PM. - Awards will be announced by Friday, May 12, 2023 - The funding period for each award will be from June 1, 2023, through May 31, 2024. - All funds must be expended by May 31, 2024, unless an extension is granted. - Final reports for each funded project will be due on July 31, 2024. - Manuscripts and presentations from research supported through this award should acknowledge the Clinical and Translational Science Award (CTSA) which funds ITMAT and the CEAR Core. - All grantees are required to present research results at the close of the project period at a symposium or other related event that includes public health faculty, fellows, students, community partners and other relevant stakeholders.
 This requirement may be fulfilled by presenting at an event held virtually.